Port Security in Computer Network

-- restrict – This mode performs the same function as protect, i.e drops packets until enough secure mac addresses are removed to drop below the maximum value.
-In addition to this, it will generate a log message, increment the counter value and will also send SNMP trap.
+- restrict – This mode performs the same function as protecting, i.e drops packets until enough secure mac addresses are removed to drop below the maximum value.
+In addition to this, it will generate a log message, increment the counter value, and will also send an SNMP trap.

 Applying port-security on fa0/1 interface of switch .first, convert the port to an access port and will enable port-security.